redhat-developer/vscode-knative/README.md

 * `Knative: Add a Tag`: Add a new tag to a Revision
 * `Knative: Delete`: Delete a service or a revision or an eventing resource
 * `Knative: Open in Browser`: Open the service in your browser

-### Functions

-* `Knative: Create Function`: Open up a wizard to create a new Function
-* `Knative: Build Function`: Build an image from the selected function
-* `Knative: Run`: Run the locally opened function in a local container.
-It can be executed after a build has been performed.
-* `Knative: Deploy Function`: Build and Deploy a function to the cluster.
-* `Knative: Undeploy`: Undeploy a function from the cluster
-* `Knative: Add Config to Function`: Allow to customize a function by adding an environment variable or a volume
-* `Knative: Remove Config from Function`: Allow to customize a function by removing an environment variable or a volume
-* `Knative: Open in Browser`: Open the deployed function in your browser
-* `Knative: Refresh View`: Refresh the Function Tree View

 ## Release Notes